 Ensure that your diet provides an abundant supply of antioxidants at all times.
 You want them hanging around to respond when needed to the free radical popcorning that is going on from the sun or the spontaneously frisky pheomelanin.
 Eat your fruit and veggies, give ‘em the rainbow of antioxidants to really douse them with the best.
 Click here for my Diet Recommendations for healthy skin and more.

 Build a skin care routine with the best proven antioxidant rich products.
 These need to be made from formulas that can get the antioxidants through your skin’s outer surface.
 Those include green tea and vitamin C, vitamin A and vitamin E (which can cause allergies so care must be taken).
+My personal preference is green tea!

 The best antioxidant skin care products made from the most advanced antioxidant formulation technology include: